 While Megan gave some examples, all sorts of animals from butterflies to deer, and hens to horses drew the attention of the townspeople, who were strolling along the streets of the animated town.

-book 1, beginning, at the conference
+book 1, beginning, conference

 easy town books